prometheus/prometheus/docs/configuration/configuration.md

 [ project_name: <string> ]
 [ project_id: <string> ]

-# The application_credential_id or application_credential_name is required if
+# The application_credential_id or application_credential_name fields are
-# using an application credential to authenticate.
-Some providers allow you to
+# required if using an application credential to authenticate.
+Some providers
-# create an application credential to authenticate rather than a password.
+# allow you to create an application credential to authenticate rather than a
+# password.
 [ application_credential_name: <string> ]
 [ application_credential_id: <string> ]

-# The application_credential_secret is required if using an application credential
+# The application_credential_secret field is required if using an application
-# to authenticate.
+# credential to authenticate.
 [ application_credential_secret: <secret> ]

 # Whether the service discovery should list all instances for all projects.